Overview and legal framework

 - applying for them to be out of the secure dock and next to their lawyer and parent or supporting adult for the duration of the hearing

-- here is strong anecdotal evidence that a child appearing in police custody is more likely to be remanded by the court.
+- that there is strong anecdotal evidence that a child appearing in police custody is more likely to be remanded by the court.

 Bail